Contact your insurer and try to resolve the problem with your insurer directly.

 We suggest you shop around.

 Yes.
-You can change your insurer if you wish to do so.
+You can change your insurer if you choose to do so.

 You need to make sure your cover does not lapse at any time.